Mac Help Desk

 Removing old, saved Wi-Fi settings is another helpful tip; you can use the app I just mentioned to do this.
 Here’s how:

-• Launch the app and select Privacy from the sidebar.
+• Open CleanMyMac and select Protection from the sidebar.

 Follow us